-1. Purpose of interruptions
+3.1 Purpose of interruption

-- 1.1 It is the expectation of the University that you will complete your programme in one continuous period of uninterrupted study.
+- 3.1.1 It is the expectation of the University that you will complete your programme in one continuous period of uninterrupted study.
 It is understood, however, that you may encounter personal difficulties or situations which may seriously disrupt your studies.
 Please see Appendix 1 for examples of such exceptional situations.
 In such instances, you may be granted a temporary interruption to your studies at the discretion of your School.
-In reaching a decision about such an application your School may take into account whether you have already been granted an interruption and/or your academic record since joining the University. - 1.2 If you have been, or are being, affected by mitigating circumstances (see Policy on Mitigating Circumstances) that have lasted, are expected to last, for a significant period, or that may impact upon a significant number of units on your programme, it may be better for you to apply instead for an interruption to your studies.
-This may, depending on the circumstances, be wholly or partially retrospective in nature; (however, please see paragraph 1.6, below).
-You should speak to your School (your Academic Advisor, Programme Director, Undergraduate / Student Support or Postgraduate Officer, etc.) about this. - 1.3 If an application to interrupt a programme of study is approved, it would normally be to help you to recover from medical problems, or problems of a personal or financial nature which are having, or may have, a negative impact on your performance.
-However, your School has the flexibility to consider and make decisions on whether to approve requests for interruption in relation to other circumstances too (see section c of Appendix 1). - 1.4 Wherever possible, you should apply for an interruption before it is due to start.
+In reaching a decision about such an application your School may take into account whether you have already been granted an interruption and/or your academic record since joining the University. - 3.1.2 If you have been, or are being, affected by mitigating circumstances (see Policy on Mitigating Circumstances) that have lasted or are expected to last for a significant period, or that may impact upon a significant number of units on your programme, it may be better for you to apply instead for an interruption to your studies.

+Depending on the circumstances, it may be appropriate to apply for a backdated interruption (however, please see paragraph 3.1.6, below).
+You should speak to your School (your Academic Advisor, Programme Director, Student Support and Development Officer for Student Support and Wellbeing (SSW), etc.) about this. - 3.1.3 If an application to interrupt a programme of study is approved, it would normally be to help you to recover from medical problems, or problems of a personal or financial nature which are having, or may have, a negative impact on your performance.
+However, your School has the flexibility to consider and make decisions on whether to approve requests for interruption for other circumstances too (see section c of Appendix 1). - 3.1.4 Wherever possible, you should apply for an interruption before it is due to start.
 This would be the expectation for certain predictable medical circumstances such as scheduled surgery.
 Such interruptions will usually be for up to one complete year and will not usually involve any repeat of a period of study.
-After a single and continuous period of interruption of 12 months, your circumstances and progression will be reviewed by your School and, following that, an exit award will be issued, if appropriate. - 1.5 Some interruptions, however, are not predictable and you may need to ask for them after difficulties have already come to light.
-In these circumstances you should seek the advice of your Academic Advisor, Programme Director, Undergraduate / Student Support or Postgraduate Officer, etc. as soon as possible to discuss your options. - 1.6 You should note, however, that retrospective applications for interruption, for example, as a result of mitigating circumstances, will not be considered without a credible and compelling explanation as to why the circumstances were not known before the beginning of the proposed period of interruption or why you were unable to complete or submit an application before that date. - 1.7 In the case of non-EU students in the UK on a Tier 4 student visa, the University is legally required to report to the UK Visas and Immigration any interruption of studies of over 60 days.
-International students should therefore contact the Student Immigration Team in the Student Services Centre to discuss the consequences of taking an interruption.
-International students in the UK on a Tier 4 student visa are not permitted to study part-time as their visa conditions require full-time student status.
+After a single and continuous period of interruption of 12 months, your circumstances and progression will be reviewed by your School and, following that, an exit award will be issued, if appropriate.

+- 3.1.5 Some interruptions, however, are not predictable and you may need to ask for them after difficulties have already happened.
+In these circumstances you should ask for the advice of your Academic Advisor, Student Support and Development Officer (SSW), etc. as soon as possible to discuss your options. - 3.1.6 You should note, however, that backdated applications for interruption, for example, as a result of mitigating circumstances, will not be considered without strong evidence as to why the circumstances were not known before the beginning of the proposed period of interruption or why you were unable to complete or submit an application before that date. - 3.1.7 In cases where students in the UK are on a student visa, the University is legally required to report to the UK Visas and Immigration (UKVI) any interruption of studies of over 60 days.
+Students with a visa should therefore contact the Student Immigration Team to discuss the consequences of taking an interruption.
+Students in the UK on a student visa are not permitted to study part-time as their visa conditions require full-time student status.

-2. Tuition fees during interruptions
+3.2 Tuition fees during interruptions